Generous benefits keep Oregon government worker pay competitive, study finds

 State human resources workers said they excluded some management jobs from their analysis because they are reclassifying managers and have not completed that work.

-Not included in the report, which focused purely on salary and benefits comparisons, was another way in which Oregon’s relationship with its employees differs from many other employee-employer arrangements: State workers stopped receiving annual performance reviews years ago, under labor agreements signed by Brown that made it more difficult for the state to get rid of poor performers.
+Not included in the report, which focused purely on salary and benefits comparisons, was another way in which Oregon’s relationship with its employees differs from many other employee-employer arrangements: State workers stopped receiving annual performance reviews years ago, under labor agreements signed by then-Gov. Kate Brown that made it more difficult for the state to get rid of poor performers.
 Kotek has declined to say whether she wants to reinstitute performance reviews.